andersfischernielsen/Traktor-Transition-Finder/README.md

 ## Building
 The app consists of a F# backend handling parsing the Traktor 2 collection, and serving results via HTTP and JSON to the Electron frontend.

-You can build the app by opening the solution in Visual Studio on Windows og by running
+You can build the app by opening the solution in Visual Studio on Windows, or by running

     xbuild /p:Configuration=Release Project/TraktorAutoNextSong.sln